Percona-Lab/mongoDB-workload-generator/docker.md

 2.  **Check the Benchmark Pod:**
     Is the generator hitting its own limits?
     ```bash
-    kubectl top pod genmongoload-xxxxx
+    kubectl top pod plgm-xxxxx
     ```
     * **CPU Maxed?** The generator is CPU-bound.
 Increase `resources.limits.cpu` in the YAML or lower `GOMAXPROCS`.
     * **CPU Low?** It might be network latency waiting for the DB.
-Increase `GENMONGOLOAD_CONCURRENCY` to create more parallel requests.
+Increase `PERCONALOAD_CONCURRENCY` to create more parallel requests.

 3.  **Read Preference:**
     If your Primary node is at 100% but Secondaries are idle, ensure your URI includes `readPreference=nearest` or `secondaryPreferred`.